-- Continuing to contact consumer after receiving “cease communication” notice.
+- Continuing to contact a consumer after receiving “cease communication” notice.

 If a debt collector has attempted any of the behaviors listed above with you, they have broken the law and should pay the price.
-You can inform the FTC of any violations by submitting a complaint.
+You can inform the Consumer Financial Protection Bureau (CFPB) or the Federal Trade Commission (FTC) of any violations by submitting a complaint.
 You may also consider contacting your state attorney general’s office.

 Suing a Debt Collector, Original Creditor, or Credit Bureau in Small Claims Court

 As previously mentioned, the FDCPA allows you to take them to court and win money.
 As an informed consumer who knows your rights, it’s important to keep them honest by taking legal action against them when your rights have been violated.
 Each violation is a $1,000 fine that is rewarded to you.

 In addition, suing them can help bring about change and make other people’s lives easier.
 The more people that sue them, the more likely they are to stop breaking the law.
 If everyone took action when their rights were violated, these companies would lose a fortune in legal disputes.

 - They reporting inaccurate information on your credit report.